AnswerDotAI/RAGatouille/README.md

 RAGatouille makes it as simple as can be to use ColBERT!
 We want the library to work on two levels:

-- Strong, but parameterable defaults: you should be able to get started with just a few lines of code and still leverage the full power of ColBERT, and you should be able to tweak any relevant parameter if you need to!
+- Strong, but parameterizable defaults: you should be able to get started with just a few lines of code and still leverage the full power of ColBERT, and you should be able to tweak any relevant parameter if you need to!
 - Powerful yet simple re-usable components under-the-hood: any part of the library should be usable stand-alone.
 You can use our DataProcessor or our negative miners outside of `RAGPretrainedModel` and `RagTrainer`, and you can even write your own negative miner and use it in the pipeline if you want to!
 <!-- (more on [components](https://ben.clavie.eu/ragatouille/components)). -->